 |Areas 1-3 (Paris centre)||Areas 1-5 (Paris suburbs)|

-All the prices given in this table are the prices available at the time of the redaction of this article in March 2018.
+All the prices given in this table are the prices available at the time of this article been written (March 2018).